afrizaldm/larago/readme.md

 ---

 # Laravel-Like Go Framework

+This framework is my own creation, designed to ease the transition for developers familiar with Laravel who want to leverage Go's performance advantages.
+With my experience and understanding of both ecosystems, I built this framework to remain simple while effectively meeting the demands of large-scale web applications.

 A Go-based web framework inspired by Laravel.
 It offers routing, middleware, ORM, authentication, and database migrations.
 This framework is designed to simplify web application development with easy syntax and optimal performance, making it ideal for Laravel developers transitioning to Go.